Phlank/CS445-Final-LedbetterCriswell/README.md

 1. Install [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/).
 2. Once installed, run the software and open the solution found at [root]/BSU.StudentShowcase.sln
-3. Build and run the project by running the IIS Project configuration using the debug menu in the toolbar at the top of the IDE.
+3. Build and run the project by running the IIS Express configuration using the debug menu in the toolbar at the top of the IDE.

 ## Other Operating Systems